gabrielxcosta/Simulation-of-epidemiological-models-in-temporal-mobility-networks/README.md

 SCIENTIFIC INITIATION - PIBIC/CNPq/UFOP

-Simulation of epidemiological models in temporal mobility networks Under the guidance of Prof. (a) VANDER LUIS DE SOUZA FREITAS, from the DEPARTMENT OF COMPUTATION, from UFOP.
+Simulation of epidemiological models in temporal mobility networks, under the guidance of Prof. (a) VANDER LUIS DE SOUZA FREITAS, from the DEPARTMENT OF COMPUTATION, from UFOP.

 BRIEF: